daveseah/ursanode/docs/10-tools/3-vscode.md

 * Typescript and React syntax support
 * Live code linting with ESLint
+* Applying the AirBNB ESLint rule set
+* Relaxing ESLint rules that I find annoying
 * Reformat on Save using Prettier
-* AirBNB style rules
 * Code templates for my module styles (snippets)
-* ESLint rule overrides that I find annoying

 If you don't want to use my highly-opinionated settings, you'll have to edit the following files to disable these features or substitute your own: